Spizellomyces punctatus: Opsins

 Two opsin types exist: Type 1 opsins are used by prokaryotes and by some algae (as a component of channelrhodopsins) and fungi, whereas animals use type 2 opsins.
 Type 2 opsins belong to Class A family of G-protein coupled receptors.
 Both types are seven-transmembrane receptors and bind covalently retinal as chromophore, which turns them into photoreceptors sensing light.
 However, both types are not related on the sequence level.

 In other fungi such as Blastocladiella emersonii, a flagellated early-diverging fungus, type 1 opsins are used for phototaxis.
 However, in S. punctatus type 1 opsins do not exist, but a putative type 2 opsin.
 It shares with other G-protein-coupled receptors a number of conserved motifs and amino acids including the lysine corresponding to residue 296 in cattle rhodopsin, which is important for retinal binding and light sensing.
 It is as suggested by template-based structure modelling also structurally similar to animal type 2 opsins.
 At least computationally, it can bind retinal as chromophore.
 However, it prefers binding 9-cis-retinal, unlike most classical animal type 2 opsins, such as cattle rhodopsin, which binds 11-cis-retinal in the dark state.
 However, the biological function of the S. punctatus opsin is unknown.
 Whether it is indeed a type 2 opsin is also unclear, since it is absent from a comprehensive opsin pyhlogeny that covers as many opsins as possible.
 In principle, if it is a photoreceptor, it could have evolved light sensitivity, independently.

+Fanzor endonuclease

+Fanzor is a protein encoded by eukaryotic transposons and is thought to have originated from TnpB, an effector of the prokaryotic RNA-guided system known as OMEGA.
+TnpB is also considered the putative ancestor of Cas12, an RNA-guided endonuclease utilized in the CRISPR-Cas system.
+This suggests a connection between Fz, TnpB, and Cas12, despite their different roles and context in prokaryotic and eukaryotic cells.
+Spizellomyces punctatus was used extensively to study the structure of Fanzor.